Beggs' Fort |

 John Kinzie's Trading Post

 Located near the Chicago River.
 This may have been the same as DuSable's Post.
-John Kinzie, a Québec-born trader, was the first white settler of what is today Chicago.
+John Kinzie was a Québec-born trader.
 Kinzie was present at the fall of Fort Dearborn, and he and his family were unharmed during the subsequent massacre.

 (1803 - 1812, 1816 - 1837), Chicago